Birdie: Advancing State Space Models with Reward-Driven Objectives and Curricula: Methods

 We propose two key methodological components to reduce the gap between SSMs and Transformers on in-context retrieval tasks: bidirectional processing of the input prompt or prefix and new mixtures of pre-training objectives designed to improve the ability of SSMs to perform retrieval.
 We then offer a new pre-training procedure that leverages reinforcement learning for dynamic sampling of the pre-training objectives to reduce the burden of pre-selecting the optimal mixture ahead of time.
 We combine these components to define the \textit{Birdie} training procedure.
 In the final part of this section, we also describe a baseline Gated SSM that allows for a simple implementation to test our methods.

-\subsection{Bidirectional processing}
+\subsection{Bidirectional Processing}

-Bidirectional processing has shown advantages in generative Transformers using Prefix language Modeling and Span Corruption (Infilling objectives \citep{raffel2020exploring, tay2023ul2, unilm}.
-There is also a rich history of encoder-decoder nonlinear RNNs that compress a prefix into a single vector before generating the suffix~\citep{Kalchbrenner2013_RecurrentTranslationModels, cho2014_encoderDecoderRNN, Sutskever_nmt_2014}.
-Bidirectionality may enable SSMs to better triage state capacity, which is crucial for retrieval-intensive tasks.
-Our results indicate that bidirectional SSMs outperform their unidirectional counterparts on several such tasks.
+Encoder-Decoder models encode a prefix sequence into a single vector (or set of hidden states, for cross-attention) to generate a suffix from~\citep{Kalchbrenner2013_RecurrentTranslationModels, cho2014_encoderDecoderRNN, Sutskever_nmt_2014, raffel2020exploring}.
+The prefix-LM architecture, introduced in T5 and UniLM~\citep{raffel2020exploring, unilm}, simplifies this two-stage approach by instead only using self-attention layers with specific masking to allow for bidirectional processing in the prefix and causality in the suffix regions.
+We adapt this prefix-LM approach for recurrent models, which allows us to transfer information between the prefix and suffix regions for every layer, in contrast to the single-vector bottleneck with Encoder-Decoders.

+This adaptation ensures our bidirectional SSMs maintain computational and parameter efficiency, enabling fair comparisons with unidirectional models.

-To address these challenges, we adapt the bidirectional 'prefix-LM' architecture proposed in T5 and UniLM to SSMs~\citep{raffel2020exploring, unilm}.
-This adaptation allows us to match a standard causal configuration in both parameter count and compute.
-Since our models do not use Attention, we divide the recurrent state into forward and reverse components.
+To adapt prefix-LM to our models, we first split the recurrent state into forward and reverse components.
 The forward components are processed without modification, enabling our bidirectional layers to transmit information from the prefix to the suffix via the forward state dimensions.
 This contrasts with the bidirectional Encoder layers in Encoder-Decoder models, which are constrained to operate only within the prefix.
 The reverse components are modified in the suffix region to maintain causality; specifically, we zero out the forget gate ($A_t$) dimensions.
 This approach prevents the state from propagating information backward in causal areas.
 A mathematical description follows\footnote{Efficient implementations are provided in our codebase: \url{https://www.github.com/samblouir/birdie}}, and an additional example is included in Appendix Section \ref{subsec:Appendix-Bidirectional-Implementation}.

+Compared to causal SSMs, our bidirectional SSMs trained with Birdie show greatly enhanced capabilities on question-answering retrieval with information-dense Wikipedia articles in SQuAD V2, shown in Figure~\ref{fig:squad}.
+As we allocate half of the state for the reverse direction, we conservatively only allow half of Birdie's layers to be bidirectional.
+On the multi-phone number retrieval task, we only observe a small reduction In contexts where the information is Although Birdie - Causal allows for more information to flow forward

+Performance is on-par with the Birdie - Causal model in the bandwidth [...]
+Our findings demonstrate that these bidirectional SSMs surpass their unidirectional equivalents in multiple such tasks, underscoring the utility of bidirectional processing.